SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

                                     labels=c("0-5", "6-10", ">10"))
 ```

-The tables generated below are the attrition rate for each level within every variable.
+The tables generated below are the attrition rates for each level within every variable.

 ```r